 Hands down, this is my favourite festive candle by far.
 I have bought it for the last two years and I just had to have it again this season.

 Description: This is your perfect tree – basalm and fir-scented with festive snowy branches.The top note is of evergreen garland and bergamot.
 The mid notes are pine needles, white birch and glowing amber.
 Finally, you get fresh cut pine, incense and cedar.

 I bought these as scented tea lights as I had already spent a fair bit of money.
 This is the smallest candle form Yankee Candles offer but it’s perfect for my festive table ornament which holds four candles.
 I don’t think I would get as much out of it if I only lit one at a time so my advice is to use it in multiples.

 Description: Build winter memories around a warm cedar wood fire kindled with sweet whispers of nutmeg and warm amber.The top note is of nutmeg, myrrh and cinnamon.
 Secondly you get vanilla and amber and finally you’re hit with sandalwood, cedar wood and smoky incense.

 I bought the middle jar for this as I wasn’t sure how much I would like it but it’s definitely a good scent for Christmas.
 It’s perfect for the cold winter evenings.
 It makes my home feel very welcoming and cosy.

 I’m going to enjoy my two-week break with these lovely scents during the long lazy days and evenings.

-I will end this with some advice on your candle and how to get the most out of it:
+I will end this with some advice on your candles and how to get the most out of them.